Freeseer/freeseer/source/record.rst

 Preparation
 -----------
 * Use the Talk Editor tool to enter all the talks and their info beforehand.
 * Have the speakers disable their screen saver and power saving mode.
-  If the presenter's laptop goes into power saving mode, then the vga2usb device loses the signal and you will have to pause and restart the recording.
+[1]_

   * Linux users can use the caffeine app::